wajiham/Web-Security-Learning/02-access-control/lab-unprotected-admin-functionality/README.md

 ## Security Impact

-An attacker can reach privileged administrative functionality, potentially allowing account deletion, data modification, user management, or complete application compromise.
+An attacker can reach privileged administrative functionality, potentially allowing account deletion, data modification, user management or complete application compromise.

 ## Remediation

 Protect every privileged endpoint with server-side authorization checks.
-Do not rely on hidden links, uncommon paths, or `robots.txt` for protection.
+Do not rely on hidden links, uncommon paths or `robots.txt` for protection.

 ## Key Takeaway